Silverside (beef): Usage

 In South Africa, Australia, Ireland and New Zealand, silverside is the cut of choice for corning or brining, so much so that the name "silverside" is often used to refer to corned beef (also called salt beef) rather than any other form of the cut.
-The common method of preparation is being boiled and left simmering for several hours.
-With the addition of onions, potatoes and other vegetables this results in a meal that is effectively identical to the New England boiled dinner.

 In South Africa this cut is often used to make biltong (a form of dried, cured meat).